jxx-project/JXXRS/README.md

 ## Why is it named "JXXON"?

-Phonetical overlay of "CXX", the make utility macro for C++, and "JXX-RS".
+Phonetical overlay of "CXX", the make utility macro for C++, and "JAX-RS".